ibm-cloud-docs/watsonx-ai-saas-automation/deploy.md

 {: #deploy-cloud}

 To deploy the Watsonx AI SaaS deployable architecture through the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:
+1. Make sure that you comply with the prerequisites outlined in the [planning](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-planning) topic.
+2. From the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}, search for Watsonx AI SaaS, and click the tile for the deployable architecture.
+4. Select the latest product version from the Architecture section.
+5. Select a variation, if more than one is available.
+6. Click **Add to project**.
+    1. Name your project, enter a description, and specify a configuration name.
+Then, click **Create**.
+    2. Select the region and the resource group where project artifacts must be stored.
 1. Edit and validate the configuration:
     1. Select your authentication method.
 You can use a trusted profile or an existing secret in {{site.data.keyword.secrets-manager_short}}.
 Alternatively, you can add your API key directly, which is not recommended.
 For more information, see [Using an API key or secret to authorize projects](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
     1. Enter the name of the target resource group from the Required tab.